boxmls/docker-node/readme.md

 - Install Node.js v8 with common runtime modules.
 - Create common directory structure for all service containers.

+The NPM version was hardcoded - 8.1.0.
+Latest version does not work with Node JS 8.

 To build locally, run:

 ```